25 Simple Ways To Adopt A French Lifestyle From Anywhere

 20. Work To Live, Don’t Live To Work

 France values le temps libre — free time.
 That doesn’t mean laziness; it means knowing life is more than productivity.
+Where you can, protect your evenings.
+Say no to overwork.
+Choose rest.

 21. Slow Down

 This may be the most important tip.
 Slow down your meals, your routines, your days.
 Breathe between tasks.
+Let life unfold with less rush.

 22. Play French Music

-Put on Edith Piaf or Carla Bruni while you cook, or jazz from a Parisian café playlist.
+Put on Édith Piaf or Carla Bruni while you cook, or jazz from a Parisian café playlist.
 Let music set the tone for a slower pace.

 23. Grow a Potager Garden

+A French potager is a kitchen garden — herbs, vegetables, and edible flowers, often found in the countryside.
 You don’t need land to grow a few herbs.
 A French kitchen garden can live on a balcony or windowsill.
+Fresh herbs elevate any dish — and tending to them brings joy.

 Watering plants with a green watering can